 How can you keep your employees safe from an organizer’s pitch?
 It starts with communication, by educating your workforce about unions and the impact a union can have on a workplace.

 What should you communicate?
-Here are the top nine things you need to tell your workforce, in order to remain union free:
+Here are the top nine things we feel you should communicate to employees to stay union free.

 The good news about their company: Keeping employees happy can be as simple as reminding them of why they chose to work at your company to begin with.
 Keeping your corporate points of pride top of mind – including what makes your culture special, your company’s mission and values, and any unique benefits and perks that your employees enjoy – will keep your team focused on the positive!